zeitschlag/blog/content/podcastanalytics.en.md

 # Features

 - Shows the download numbers of your podcast hosted with Podlove on your iPhone or iPad.
+- You can see them either in a table or in an interactive chart.
 - That's it.

 # Download